HeidiSeibold/publishing-utopia/reproducible-research-vision-geoinformatics.md

 That is precisely what some authors, communities, publishers and journals are starting to do today.
 If you are an author, reviewer, or editor getting in contact with a manuscript that includes data and computations, _you should consider leveraging research compendia for better reproducibility_.
 If you want to learn more about research compendia and potential implementations, take a look at the website [**research-compendium.science**](https://research-compendium.science/).
 If you are interested in reproductions as part of peer review, take a look at [CODECHECK](https://codecheck.org.uk/).
-If you want to learn more about the platforms that are build around containers, notebooks, and research compendia, take a look at a [recent preprint on infrastructures for publishing computations research](https://arxiv.org/abs/2001.00484).
+If you want to learn more about the platforms that are built around containers, notebooks, and research compendia, take a look at a [recent preprint on infrastructures for publishing computations research](https://arxiv.org/abs/2001.00484).

 ## What about&hellip;